Skip to main content

 Sue remembered the exact moment she first heard about the program.
 “I was in an airport when I got an email announcing the MPS.
 I read the first five words and knew I had to do it!
 I started making my application in the airport that day.”

-She would soon be accepted into the first class of the MPS in Veterinary Parasitology.
+She would go on to be accepted into the first class of the MPS in Veterinary Parasitology.
 The program’s coursework was designed with busy professionals like Sue in mind: flexible online coursework paired with comprehensive in-person laboratories.
 This format turned out to be a perfect fit for her, allowing her to maintain her full-time career while furthering her education.

 “I appreciated the hybrid format very much.
 It would have been impossible for me to take the classes otherwise,” Sue said.
 “The online courses are incredibly useful resources, even now.
 I still look through the slides to refresh my memory.
 I had an incredibly positive experience.”